 Age

 Premiums increase with age because the statistical risk of death rises over time.
 A 30-year-old taking out mortgage cover will pay considerably less than a 50-year-old for the same sum insured.
-Locking in cover early - ideally when you first take on your mortgage - secures lower rates.
+Locking in cover early when you first take on your mortgage secures lower rates for the life of the policy.

 🚬